 -

-Not all carriers provide this option, but many do.
+Not all carriers or services provide this option, but many do.

 -